The Beatles…Ranking The Songs On Each Album

 John Lennon tended to refer to Sgt.
 Pepper’s Lonely Hearts Club Band as Paul McCartney’s album, but when you look at the song list, Lennon’s contributions were impressive.
 “A Day In The Life” is a critically acclaimed group effort that started with Lennon’s songwriting.
 He also wrote the excellent “Lucy In The Sky With Diamonds”, the extremely clever “Being For The Benefit Of Mr. Kite”, and “Good Morning Good Morning”.
 George Harrison contributed “Within You Without You”.
 Paul McCartney was the main writer on the remaining eight tracks, so Lennon’s perspective was not entirely wrong.
 There’s not a bad song on the album, and the creativity in both the arrangements & the recording process is off the charts.

 Magical Mystery Tour was not an album The Beatles planned, but rather a combination of songs from a TV special (released as an EP in England), and an album side of previous singles that were not on any other albums.
 You can see how strong the songs are.
-It has three #1 singles “Penny Lane”, “All You Need Is Love”, and “Hello Goodbye”…and as you can see on the list…it has another three songs better than two of those #1’s.
+It has three #1 singles “Penny Lane”, “All You Need Is Love”, and “Hello Goodbye”…and as you can see on the list…it has another three songs that fit right in with those #1’s.

 Because it’s a double album with 30 tracks, The White Album is divided into two parts…the 15 best songs, and the 15 remaining.
 There’s an amazing variety of musical styles on the album, with beloved songs like “Blackbird” and “While My Guitar Gently Weeps”.
 Beatles fans will recognize most of the titles, even though none of the tracks were released as singles.